-- If you exhibit a mild degree of jowling and sagging skin, you may be a good candidate for a mini-facelift.
+- If you exhibit a mild degree of jowl sagging, you may be a good candidate for a mini-facelift

-- This is a less invasive technique that allows your chosen surgeon to tighten deep facial tissues through shorter incisions
+- It allows your chosen surgeon to tighten deep facial tissues through shorter incisions (Short scar facelift)

 - Through these incisions, structural tissues around the cheeks are lifted and tightened to correct the jowls, refine the jawline, and rejuvenate a ‘tired’ appearance.